 Franciscan friar Richard Rohr is always gazing both inward and outward.
 When he founded the Center for Action and Contemplation (CAC) over 30 years ago, he was gazing at a gap in the world where the “and” should be.
 He knew that healing hinged on that union—action AND contemplation.
 Fr.
 Richard is honored to continue his life’s work alongside fellow CAC board members, servant leaders he finds both inspiring and humbling.

 Following the threads of Perennial Wisdom and the Alternative Orthodoxy, Fr.
 Richard gazes at the Christ in every thing.
 Whether walking his dog, Opie, under a canopy of cottonwoods or speaking before hushed audiences at CONSPIRE, he knows the transformation of consciousness can end scapegoating and undo the devastation we have caused each other and the earth.
-The loving work of undoing requires rising a generation of true elders—through programs like the Living School, for which he is the founder and academic dean.
+The loving work of undoing requires raising a generation of true elders—through programs like the Living School, for which he is the founder and academic dean.
 His gaze rests upon a truth that, through God’s abundant grace, we can transform pain and embrace our birthright as beings made of Divine Love.

 Drew Jackson sees faith as an invitation to love.
 It’s no surprise then that he found Richard Rohr’s “Eager to Love” to be another invitation—into the Christian contemplative movement, where love is the essence of living one’s faith.
 He is passionate about helping the Center for Action and Contemplation (CAC) engage more people in this deep and meaningful, yet often unfamiliar, tradition.